micmejia/bible-dump/AMPC/Genesis/Gen 22.md

-But the [^d]Angel of the Lord called to him from heaven and said, Abraham, Abraham!
+But the Angel of the Lord called to him from heaven and said, Abraham, Abraham!
 He answered, Here I am.